gbraad/mscrolls-brahman/strands/doc/manual/strandmanual1.md

 ```
 STORY
-Once there were three bears, then they all died!
+Once there were three bears, they all died!
 The End.
 ```

-OK, not a very exciting story (or even very original), but it illustrates the building block called the _term._;
+OK, not a very exciting story (or even very original), but it illustrates the building block called the _term._

 **Anything in capital letters is a _term_ and the rest is _flow._**

-`STORY` is a _term_ and the text, "Once there were three bears, then they all died!
+`STORY` is a _term_ and the text, "Once there were three bears, they all died!
 The End." is its _flow._ Let's run this story and see the output;

-> Once there were three bears, then they all died!
+> Once there were three bears, they all died!
 The End.

-You may have noticed the line break in the `STORY`, before "The End", does not appear in the output.
-Line breaks in text flows are ignored.
+Line breaks in flow do not appear in the output.
 You can however have blank lines in text flow, for example;

 ```
 STORY
-Once there were three bears, then they _all_ **died!**
+Once there were three bears, they _all_ **died!**

 **The End.**
 ```

 Produces the output;

-> Once there were three bears, then they _all_ **died!**
+> Once there were three bears, they _all_ **died!**
 >
 > **The End.**